stevana/stateful-pbt-with-fakes/README-unprocessed.md

 #### Stateful library implementation

-In the example above we implemented the `StateModel` interface (or type class), next we'll have a look at the definiton of this interface and the testing functionality we can derive by programming against the interface.
+In the example above we implemented the `StateModel` interface (or type class), next we'll have a look at the definition of this interface and the testing functionality we can derive by programming against the interface.

 ##### Stateful testing interface